 Cultivation: The preference is full sun to light shade, moist conditions, and a fertile loamy soil.
 Most vegetative growth occurs during the spring.
 After blooming and developing seeds, the foliage turns yellow and withers away later in the summer.
 In removing this plant from a given area, don't pull it out using your bare hands.
 It is better to wear washable gloves while hand-pulling a limited number of plants.
 For large areas of infestation, it is best to apply broadleaf herbicides or mow down the plants during the spring shortly before they develop flowers.

 Range & Habitat: Poison Hemlock is a common plant that occurs in many areas of Illinois, except for scattered counties in north and south (see Distribution Map).
-It is undoubtedly more common than official records indicate and is still spreading to new areas of the state.
+This plant is undoubtedly more common than official records indicate and it is still spreading to new areas of the state.
 Poison Hemlock is native to Europe and the Middle East, and it was introduced into North America either accidentally or deliberately.

 Habitats include edges of degraded wetlands and prairies, low-lying areas along small rivers, banks of drainage ditches, thickets, woodland borders, fence rows, low-lying areas along railroads and roads, pastures, and abandoned fields.
 This plant is usually found in disturbed areas, but it occasionally invades native habitats.